panglesd/slipshow/docs/attributes-ref.rst

    ![](https://picsum.photos/id/29/500/225){.with-border}

-Both versions can be useful.
+Both approaches can be useful.
 For instance, centering the image is a property of the containing block, while the width of the image is a property of itself.
 So pay attention when assigning attributes to images!

 .. slipshow-example::

-   The following image is centered and occupy half the available width:
+   The following image is centered and occupies half the available width:

    {style="text-align:center"}
    ![](https://picsum.photos/id/29/500/500){width=50%}